Expert-Guided Inverse Optimization for Convex Constraint Inference: Introduction

 The inverse optimization literature largely focuses on inferring the objective coefficients of a forward model.
 The parameters often denote the utility or preferences of a decision-maker, when feasibility conditions are known.
 Very little attention has been paid to recovering the constraints.
 There are three fundamental differences between recovering an objective function of an optimization problem when the feasible set is known and recovering the feasible region itself.
 Firstly, when recovering the objective, an inverse model aims to satisfy optimality conditions for observed solutions (projections), regardless of their feasibility.
 On the contrary, when constraints are to be inferred, the focus shifts to satisfying feasibility conditions for the observed solutions while maintaining optimality conditions on a subset of observations that are optimal.
 This difference results in a mathematically-complex model that is harder to formulate and solve and has therefore largely been ignored in the literature, particularly in the presence of unfavorable solutions.
 Secondly, when inferring constraints, any solution can be made optimal by inferring tailored constraints that render the observed solution optimal.
 Hence, traditional measures of (near) optimality that are used for objective coefficients, e.g., duality gap measures, are not applicable.
-Thirdly, while good and bad decisions have various interpretations and implications when recovering objective functions, in the context of recovering constraints, good and bad decisions can be viewed as feasible and infeasible solutions, respectively, that guide the true shape of the underlying feasible region.
-Hence, in inferring the objective, all observations can be made optimal or near-optimal regardless of whether they are good or bad observations with respect to feasibility criteria, whereas good and bad decisions need to be treated differently when inferring constraints.
+Thirdly, while good and bad decisions have various interpretations and implications when recovering objective functions, in the context of recovering constraints, they can be viewed as \changemarker{solutions that are deemed} accepted (feasible) and rejected (infeasible) \changemarker{by an expert}, respectively, \changemarker{which} guide the true shape of the underlying feasible region.
+Inverse optimization is well-studied for inferring linear optimization models \citep{chan2021IOreview}.
+This focus is mostly due to the tractability and existence of optimality guarantees in linear programming.
+In practice, however, nonlinear models are sometimes better suited for characterizing complex systems and capturing past solutions' attributes.
+The literature also largely focuses on inferring the utility function of decision-makers, which can be interpreted as the objective function of an optimization problem when the feasible region is known.
+Inferring the feasible region itself, on the contrary, has not received much attention, which may be attributed to the fact that inverse models for constraint inference are nonlinear, even when the forward problem is linear.
+For linear problems, there have been recent attempts for recovering the forward feasible region through inverse optimization~\citep{ghobadi2014optimization, chan2018inverse}, however, these studies do not generalize to nonlinear problems \changemarker{and assume all observations are acceptable, hence do not incorporate expert-guided rejected observations} in constraint inference.